Noah-Kerzner/Dicke-state-preperation/README.md

 # Dicke-state-preparation
 A collection of Jupyter notebooks and .py files to simulate the preparation of qudit Dicke states using `CIRQ`

+Based on "Simple ways of preparing qudit Dicke states", by Noah B. Kerzner, Federico Galeazzi and Rafael I. Nepomechie

 ## Files